ttoohey/yadah/packages/subsystem-knex/readme.md

 ## KnexMixin

-The `KnexMixin` function will add a `.knex` property to service classes which provides access to the `knex` instance.
+The `KnexMixin` function will add a `.knex` property to domain classes which provides access to the `knex` instance.

 An error will be thrown if no `knex` subsystem is provided during the `boot`